Originally Published December 14, 2021 and Updated April 9, 2022

 New York’s Climate Leadership and Community Protection Act (Climate Act) a legal mandate for New York State greenhouse gas emissions to meet the lofty net-zero by 2050 goal.
 It is very likely that implementation of the technology necessary to meet that goal will adversely affect energy sector affordability and risk current reliability standards.
 Unfortunately, most New Yorkers are unaware of it and only a handful understand the implications.
 While the Climate Act has been a frequent subject for articles on this website, many of those articles are overly technical for the general public.
 In order to address the need for a concise resource of the potential impacts of the Climate Act I have developed the Citizens Guide to the Climate Act.

-I have written extensively on implementation of the Climate Act because I believe the ambitions for a zero-emissions economy outstrip available technology such that it will adversely affect reliability and affordability, risk safety, affect lifestyles, will have worse impacts on the environment than the purported effects of climate change in New York, and cannot measurably affect global warming when implemented.
+Everyone wants to do right by the environment to the extent that they can afford to and not be unduly burdened by the effects of environmental policies.
+I have written extensively on implementation of New York’s response to that risk because I believe the ambitions for a zero-emissions economy embodied in the Climate Act outstrip available renewable technology such that it will adversely affect reliability, impact affordability, risk safety, affect lifestyles, and will have worse impacts on the environment than the purported effects of climate change in New York.
+New York’s Greenhouse Gas (GHG) emissions are less than one half one percent of global emissions and since 1990 global GHG emissions have increased by more than one half a percent per year.
+Moreover, the reductions cannot measurably affect global warming when implemented.
 The opinions expressed in this post do not reflect the position of any of my previous employers or any other company I have been associated with, these comments are mine alone.

 The Climate Act became effective on January 1, 2020.
 It mandates that the Climate Action Council prepare the Scoping Plan that outlines how to meet its targets.
 Starting in the fall of 2020 seven advisory panels developed recommended strategies to meet the targets that were presented to the Climate Action Council in the spring of 2021.
 Those recommendations were translated into specific policy options in an integration analysis by the New York State Energy Research and Development Authority (NYSERDA) and its consultants.
 An overview of the results of this integration analysis were presented to the Climate Action Council at two October meetings and has since been updated.
-A draft Scoping Plan has been prepared and distributed to the Climate Action Council but not to the public.
-Next year there will be public meetings and the opportunity for the public to provide comments.
+That analysis was used to develop the Draft Scoping Plan that was released for public comment on December 30, 2021.
+Comments can be submitted until June 10, 2022.

 The Citizen Guide is intended to provide an introduction to the Climate Act and potential ramifications.
 A one-page summary has been prepared that can be printed out.
 There is an annotated summary reproduced below that includes links to more detailed information on particular topics.
 The Guide is a work in progress so feedback is encouraged.